The course levels from A1 to C2 are based on the Common European Framework of Reference (CEFR).

 - Password: your TUMonline password

-(All intensive courses in autumn and the German intensive courses in September belong to the summer semester.)
+(All intensive courses in spring and the German intensive courses in October belong to the winter semester.)

 What can I do if I didn’t reach the minimum score on the placement test required for the course I would like to attend?